peterdanieloliver/SciVis_2025/glfw-3.4/README.md

  - Visual C++ 2015 (built with 14.0.25431.01)
  - Visual C++ 2013 (built with 12.0.40629.00)
  - MinGW-w64 (built with 13.2.0-win32-dwarf-msvcrt)

-Binaries for the original MinGW distribution are no longer included.
-MinGW appears to no longer be maintained and should not be used.
-The much more capable MinGW-w64 project should be used instead.
-This release of GLFW can still be compiled with the original MinGW if necessary, but future releases will drop this support.

 ## Binaries for Visual C++